sanjay95/sanjay95/README.md

 !Banner

 I'm a Senior Solutions Architect who loves to turn ideas into reality using coding.
-I have over 13 years of experience in the tech industry, working with big names like Dell and Siemens, and now I'm riding the innovation wave in the startup world at Affinidi.
+I have over 13 years of experience in the tech industry, working with Dell and Siemens, and now I'm riding the innovation wave in the startup world at Affinidi.

 ## 🚀 About Me